alextebbs/lore/README.md

 - Make Auth actually protect characters that aren't yours

   - You shouldn't be able to edit a character that isn't yours
+  - You shouldn't be able to reroll a character that isn't yours

 - Mobile UI (sidebar needs to toggle)

-- Its slow :(

 - You should be able to create a character without a login, and then associate that character with your login (no idea how to do this)

 ### Mid

-- Images need to actually get stored somewhere, unfortunately
+- Reroll doesn't do anything
 - Character name should fill in in the sidebar when character is being generated
-- Reroll doesn't do anything
 - Use this? https://vercel.com/blog/introducing-the-vercel-ai-sdk
 - Sort out prompts, add examples, tune them